brypo/flex-plugin-cold-transfer-workflow/README.md

 ### Plugin Environment Variables

 This Plugin is using an environment variable defined in a `.env` file.
 This stores the deployed Serverless Function URL:

 `process.env.TWILIO_FUNCTION_URL_TRANSFERS` = URL to your Serverless Function

 To learn more about setting up Environment Variables in a Flex Plugin, check out [this doc](https://www.twilio.com/docs/flex/developer/plugins/environment-variables#:~:text=Keep%20in%20mind%20that%20the%20environment%20variable%20names%20are%20required%20to%20start%20with%20TWILIO_%2C%20FLEX_%20or%20REACT_).

 ## Serverless Function

 A Serverless Function is used to process the custom Task logic.

+### Dependencies

+This Function uses the Flex Token Validator library, as explained this in this [Twilio documentation](https://www.twilio.com/docs/flex/developer/plugins/call-functions).

 ### Environment Variables